shan-weiqiang/shan-weiqiang.github.io/_drafts/2025-08-03-type-system-json.md

   "additionalProperties": false
 }
 ```
 This is a *mirror* protobuf definition for above json schema.
 It can be used to represent above json data.
-If we use this protobuf definiton to write a program, we build a *static type system* for above json schema, which can only parse this kinds of json data.
+If we use this protobuf definiton to write a program, we build a *static typing system* for above json schema, which can only parse this kind of json data.
 Unlike json schema, every type has a *name*, which can be used to *instantiate* type instance and can be *reused*.
 ```
 syntax = "proto3";